cyrille-leclerc/tomcat-hibernate-clickstart/README.md

+# Maven Template with Hibernate for Tomcat on CloudBees.
-To build and deploy this on CloudBees, follow those steps:
+## To build and deploy this on CloudBees, follow those steps:

 Create application:
 	bees app:create MYAPP_ID